Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 ### Hydra Castle Labyrinth
 Instructions: Hydra Castle Labyrinth files are already included and ready to go.
 Just start Hydra Castle Labyrinth from Ports in the emulationstation menu.

+### Maldita Castilla (RK2020, RGB10 and OGAs only.
+RG351V, use Anberports by krishenriksen(kreal))
+Instructions: Maldita Castilla files are already included and ready to go.
+Just start Maldita Castilla from ports in the emulationstation menu.

 ### Mr. Boom
 Instructions: Mr. Boom files are already included and ready to go.
 Just start Mr. Boom from Ports in the emulationstation menu.